 - : Fantastic options, often essential to the function of your character.

 Halfling Racial Traits

-- Hit Points: The least hit points of any race, but at least the Goblin doesn't have a racial Ability Flaw in Constitution in the Elf.
+- : The least hit points of any race, but at least the Halfling doesn't have a racial Ability Flaw in Constitution like the Elf.

 - Size: Small.
 Medium and small size have few functional differences in Pathfinder 2e.

 - : 25 ft. is standard.

 - : Dexterity and Wisdom works well for several classes like cleric and ranger, but a Strength penalty limits your effectiveness with melee weapons and makes classes like Barbarian difficult.

 - : Racial language plus Common is standard.

 - : No special senses, but "Keen Eyes" makes it easier for you to locate concealed or invisible creatures and to target them with attacks.
 If you have an ally in the party who likes to create concealment effects like the Alchemist's Smoke Bomb feat or the spell Obscuring Mist, this gives you an advantage over other creatures.

 - : If someone in the party uses Medicine to complement the party's healing capabilities, this goes a long way to improve those benefits for you.
 Bring plenty of snacks.

 - : Normally you can get enough languages from your Intelligence bonus.